matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_isTokenLiquid`

-Given token address, returns whether it can be used to pay fees.
+Given a token address, returns whether it can be used to pay fees.

 ### Input parameters